HIV patients with depression face serious risks

 The results suggest that even short-term, mild depression can have “meaningful negative outcomes on HIV treatment and survival,” Pence and colleagues write.

 An estimated 1.1 million people in the U. S. were living with HIV at the end of 2015, according to the latest statistics from the Centers for Disease Control and Prevention.
-Between 20 percent and 40 percent of people living with HIV also have depression, Pence noted.
+Between 20% and 40% of people living with HIV also have depression, Pence noted.

 “We need to find better ways to integrate mental health care into chronic disease care . . .
 There’s good evidence that primary care providers and non-specialists can be as effective as psychiatrists using assertive dosing schedules.”